 Sundays were always the day that I would talk to my Dad on the phone and every weekend is a reminder of how much I miss his voice and guidance.
 He passed away two years ago and I can still vividly remember the last few days we spent together prior to his passing.
 My father successfully battled cancer eight different times but I knew this time was different.

-We reminisced about old times and the stories he told about his company that stood the test of time for 56 years.
+We reminisced about old times and the stories he told about his company which stood the test of time for 56 years.
 I have always admired his entrepreneurship and competitive spirit.
 On that last day I told him stories about the qualities of a father and leader that I always admired:

 - A Competitor – a man that would compete hard at whatever he did whether it was playing tennis, running his business, or fighting cancer eight times over 20+ years.

 - A Connector – no matter where we were around town everybody knew him and he made it a point to get to know people.
 That was just his way of doing business and making people feel special.
 He was a celebrity in my eyes.

 - A Giver – a man with a big heart that gave to others unconditionally even when they did not expect it.
-His funeral only reinforced this by the many people who remarked the special and touching things he did for them.
+His funeral only reinforced this by the many people who remarked on the special and touching things he did for them.

-My father smiled and laughed as I talked about those qualities but I knew he appreciated hearing those words of how I saw him.
+My father smiled and laughed as I talked about those qualities but I knew he appreciated hearing those words about how I saw him.

 On this last day, I asked him about his secrets to business success and he shared the following: